 EVUS stands for Electronic Visa Update System.
 It is a new automated online visa update system implemented by the American Customs and Border Control Protection (CBP).
 The online visa update system was created as an added security measure to determine eligibility to travel to the United States of B1, B2 or B1/B2 visa holders.

-A successful EVUS application, or enrollment, is valid for multiple trips over a period of two years (from the date of enrollment) or until the Passport or Visa expires, whichever comes first.
+A successful EVUS registration, or enrollment, is valid for multiple trips over a period of two years (from the date of enrollment) or until the Passport or Visa expires, whichever comes first.

 A valid EVUS travel authorization is different from a valid B1, B2 or a combined B1/B2 US visa.
 Although an EVUS application is a separate process from a nonimmigrant visa application, they complement each other.
 Holders of a 10-year U.S. Visitor Visa, Class B1, B2 or a B1/B2 visa, are required to enroll with EVUS and update their personal (biographical) information before traveling to the United States.